Robin Lapert

-Robin Lapert (born 29 November 1997) is a French professional footballer who plays for Hartford Athletic in the USL Championship.
+Robin Lapert (born 29 November 1997) is a French professional footballer who plays for AS Trouville-Deauville-Villers.

 Career

 Youth

 Lapert began his career spending three years with the Le Havre AC academy, where he spent a season with the club's under-19 side and two playing in the Championnat National 2 and Championnat National 3.
 Following his release by Le Havre in the summer of 2017, he signed with Arras FA, but opted to leave following the preseason to pursue the opportunity to play college soccer in the United States.

 College

 In 2017, Lapert arrived at the University of Charleston, going on to make 21 appearances for the Golden Eagles, scoring five goals and adding a single assist on the way to help the team to win the National Championship.
 2018 saw Lapert transfer to the University of Connecticut, who he made 40 appearances for, scoring four goals and tallying one assist in his three seasons with the Huskies.

 Following college, Lapert was eligible in the 2021 MLS SuperDraft, but went undrafted.